AlexNorell/website/content/post/add-external-domain-aws/index.md

 draft: false
 ---

-I have a domain name, `norell.dev` that is regeisterd outside of AWS.
+I have a domain name, `norell.dev` that is registered outside of AWS.
 I would like to use it for my development within AWS, but Amazon doesn't support the `.dev` domain name.
 Google is the gTLD owner, and Amazon and Google don't play well together.
 Even though Amazon won't let me transfer my domain to be registered in Route53, I can still configure it to be used using Hosted Zones.

 I will follow [this guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/migrate-dns-domain-inactive.html) to get it set up.